Program Highlights

 Thesis optional

-All students must, at minimum, complete a semester-long capstone project that is built into the curriculum.
-However, a full research thesis is not a requirement of the GP.
+All students must, at minimum, complete a semester-long capstone project built into the curriculum.
+However, a research thesis is not a requirement of the GP.
 If a student is interested in pursuing a career in research or academia, they are encouraged to choose the thesis option and will be supported in that goal.